 A Mother’s Conviction is the third book in the Secrets Series by Karen Lenfestey.
 You can get all three books at once to see what happened to Bethany before she took in Willow.

-This book will strike a chord with anyone who has been a foster parent, a foster child, a single parent, a young widow, or anyone who loves children.
+Foster parents and children, single parents, young widows, or anyone who loves children won’t want to miss this book.
 There is an “R” rated scene, but it fits the context and relationship.
 This book has a subtle message for pregnant teens and their families, as well.
 The characters are well-developed and likable.
 You may find your sympathies going to all of them.

-I will not tell you how the book turns out.
-I don’t want to spoil it for you.
+I will not tell you how the book turns out because I don’t want to spoil it for you.
 I hope you will read it because it deals with many issues relevant to today’s families

-If you think someone else may be interest in this book, please share this review with them.
+If you think someone else may be interested in this book, please share this review with them.
 The image above is just right for Pinterest and there are other sharing buttons below.

 In Greening of a Heart, Stepheny Houghtlin shows us not just one heart, but several that need healing.
 All of them are part of or tied to the restoration of the garden of the vicarage of St. John the Baptist Church in the Catswold Village of Burford.
 Burford and the church are real.
 You might want to check out the websites linked to so you can picture the setting before you read this.
 These sites say nothing about a garden.
 The church, however is the setting for some important scenes, since Hannah and Martin live in the vicarage.

 Tom Bastin took the picture of the church St. John The Baptist Church you see above.
 You can also see many other scenes from Burford in his Flicker Album Burford.

 Hannah Winchester, an American: The vicars’ wife and mother of Anne and Christopher

 The Reverend Martin Winchester: Vicar of St. John the Baptist Church, father of Anne and Christopher